-The improvements discussed in this report for the 2018 Street Reconstruction Project are proposed to be financed through a combination of special assessments to benefited properties (according to the City's Assessment Policy), City utility funds and street reconstruction funds.
-A summary of
+The improvements discussed in this report for the 2019 Street Reconstruction Project are proposed to be financed through a combination of special assessments to benefited properties (according to the City's Assessment Policy), City utility funds and street reconstruction funds.
+A summary of the total project cost is provided in Appendix H, with a spreadsheet indicating how the total costs could be allocated through both City funds and special assessments.
+The proposed cost allocation by item is as follows:

 - 1. The improvements to existing watermains will be funded by the City Water Improvement Fund. - 2.
 The improvements to existing sanitary sewer mains will be funded by the City Sewer Improvement Fund. - 3.
 The improvements to storm sewer facilities and stormwater treatment systems will be funded by the City Surface Water Pollution Prevention Fund and special assessments to property owners.
 The maximum assessed per property is \$0.12 per square foot for residential property and \$0.24 per square foot for commercial property.
 Some of the properties in both project areas have been assessed a portion of this amount in various storm sewer assessments in the past.
-A credit will be given in the amount paid to date and is shown as the "Previous Storm Sewer Assessment" column on the Proposed Assessment Roll. - 4.
-The street reconstruction improvements will be funded by a combination of the City Interim Construction Fund and special assessments to property owners.
-The City is proposed to raise the rate 3% in 2018 to account for increases in construction prices.
+A credit will be given in the amount paid to date and is shown as the "Previous Storm Sewer Assessment" column on the Proposed Assessment Roll.

+4. The street reconstruction improvements will be funded by a combination of the City Interim Construction Fund and special assessments to property owners.
+The City is proposed to raise the rate 3% in 2019 to account for increases in construction prices.